luciaalvarezuy/luciaalvarezuy/README.md

  passionate about testing models to understand processes and help organisations make more informed decisions.
  I enjoy honing and learning new skills and trying to make the world a better place.

+ - 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...

  Feel free to ask me any questions.
  Follow me on LinkedIn.